CrazyForks/markdown-it-ts/README.md

 - **Compared with markdown-it**: same API/plugin surface, but rewritten in TypeScript with a modular architecture that can be tree-shaken and that ships streaming/chunked strategies.
 Default one-shot parse is already faster across most sizes (see benchmarks below), and editor-style flows can enable `stream`, `streamChunkedFallback`, etc., to re-parse only appended content instead of reprocessing entire documents.
 - **Compared with markdown-exit**: both projects target speed, but markdown-it-ts stays 100% compatible with markdown-it plugins, offers typed APIs plus async rendering (`renderAsync`), and exposes richer tuning knobs (fence-aware chunking, hybrid fallback modes).
 In our 5k–100k measurements, markdown-it-ts consistently leads one-shot parse latency (see “Parse ranking”), and its streaming path keeps append latency far lower than re-running a full parse per keystroke.
 - **Compared with remark**: remark’s strength is AST transforms, yet rendering Markdown → HTML usually requires a rehype/rehype-stringify pipeline, which adds significant overhead (our measurements show ~29× slower HTML rendering at 20k chars). markdown-it-ts produces HTML directly, keeps markdown-it renderer semantics, and still supports async highlighting or token post-processing, which makes it a better fit for real-time preview, SSR, or any latency-sensitive render workload.
+- **Compared with micromark**: micromark is a CommonMark-oriented reference implementation that can render Markdown → HTML directly. markdown-it-ts targets markdown-it’s plugin API and renderer semantics while keeping end-to-end render throughput competitive (see “Render vs micromark” below).
 - **Developer experience**: Type definitions and tuning helpers ship in the package (`docs/stream-optimization.md`, `recommend*Strategy` APIs, `StreamBuffer`, `chunkedParse`, etc.), so teams can build adaptive streaming pipelines quickly.
 The repository’s benchmark scripts (`perf:generate`, `perf:update-readme`) keep comparison data up to date in CI, reducing the risk of unnoticed regressions.
 - **Drop-in compatibility**: markdown-it-ts preserves the ruler system, Token shape, and plugin hooks, so most existing markdown-it plugins just work after changing the import.
 For parse-only bundles you can opt into rendering later via `withRenderer`, enabling incremental migrations.
 - **Production readiness**: async render, Token-level post-processing, streaming buffers, and chunked fallbacks serve SSR, collaborative editors, and large batch pipelines alike.
 With `docs/perf-report.md` plus long-term history (`docs/perf-history/*.json`) you can track performance trends over time and catch regressions early.